SAP CEO 'Empathy to Action' Promise Leaves Some Confused

 The lack of specifics caused some to yearn for a little clarity.

-"I think it is good that SAP has that empathy," Paul do Forno, managing director of Deloitte Digital, told CMSWire this morning.
-"I'm looking forward to seeing what they mean specifically about that."
+Paul do Forno, managing director of Deloitte Digital, told CMSWire this morning he's looking forward to seeing what SAP means specifically about that.

+"Empathy is the most important perspective when creating best-in-class customer experiences," do Forno said.
+"Unless you put yourself in the user's shoes you can't understand their needs.
+I'm looking forward to hearing what they mean more specifically about that."

 Patrick Heffernan, principal analyst for professional services for Technology Business Research, echoed that sentiment and called for more specifics around empathy.